OctopusDeploy/docs/docs/administration/OctopusDSC/Octopus Server.md

 Successfully running the script should return the following: image[image here]

-Thats it!
+That's it!
 OctopusDSC has installed, configured, and registered your new server instance.
 This can be used to remotely manage your infrastructure.
 Or it can be packaged with your OS images and used on initial server configuration.

 ## Settings
-Your OctopusDSC script can be configured to match most usecases we see.
+Your OctopusDSC script can be configured to match most use cases we see.
 Below we have information on what you can customise in your script and the format you should present it.

 When `Ensure` is set to `Present`, the resource will: